Materials-Consortia/OPTIMADE/optimade.rst

     Specifies the minor version of the property definition format used.
     The string MUST be of the format "MAJOR.MINOR", referring to the version of the OPTIMADE standard that describes the format in which this property definition is expressed.
     The version number string MUST NOT be prefixed by, e.g., "v".
-    The value MUST be at least :field-val:`1.2`.
+    In implementations of the present version of the standard, the value MUST be exactly :field-val:`1.2`.
     A client MUST disregard the property definition if the field is not a string of the format MAJOR.MINOR or if the MAJOR version number is unrecognized.
     This field allows future versions of this standard to support implementations keeping definitions that adhere to older versions of the property definition format.